 WHEN TO PHOTOGRAPH

 The best photos of architecture show the details!
 Try to take the pictures on a cloudy day.
 If you live in the sunbelt or if the sun is out, make sure it is shining on the face of the part of the building you are photographing.
 Having a shadow over the surface conceals the details.
 With this in mind it may take a day or two, or photoing at different times during the day for you to be able to acquire the best lighting conditions.
 Don’t let the light issue stop you, send me what you have ,and we can work from there.
-Photoshop is a wonderful tool for fixing images.
+Or, if you wish to edit your photos, Photoshop is a wonderful tool for fixing images.

 CAD images, Blue Prints, and Drawings (New Construction & or additions)

 I can employ CAD images, blue prints and elevation drawings for color placement in new construction projects.
-What works best is a Jpg or Pdf image format.
+The best format is a Jpg or Pdf.
 All CAD programs can convert their files to those formats.
 Your architect or building contractor can easily make the files for you.
 Then just email them to me at Robs@umich.edu

 If you have questions please email me, I’ll be happy to discuss any image issue you may have.